lieb/postdove/doc/virtual_reference.md

 ## Delete
 Delete a virtual alias.
-The commmand will also remove any recipients that would be *orphaned*, namely they are not used anywhere else in the system.
+The command will also remove any recipients that would be *orphaned*, namely they are not used anywhere else in the system.

 This command is similar to `postdove delete alias`.